badonyt/NFT-Project/README.md

 # Libraries

 In this project make sure you have installed these libraries

 Matplotlib, Os, random

 # Support

 This project supports windows and probably linux and mac OS

+# Usage

+Firstly you are gonna go to the settings script(No coding envolved) and you are gonna follow the steps that are instructed

+Afther that is finished you will run the main.py if you dont know how to run python files please check a tutorial